nuthanc/faang/approach.md

 * Then use the formula 2^h-1 to get the Penultimate level nodes
 * Use Binary search utilizing low, high and mid to get the number of nodes in the last level
 * To find the nodes, start from root and utilize height of tree as a counter to get to the last level to find if Node exists or not

+### Validate Binary Search Tree

+* Using min, max as rules with Preorder traversal
+* Or Inorder traversal